AyalYakobe/matchmaking_and_notifications_serivce/README.md

 ### API-First → Code-First Workflow Notes

 This project originally began using a **Swagger / OpenAPI-first** approach.
-The initial plan was to define all endpoints in `openapi.yaml` before implementing any functionality.

-However, as the project grew, it became clear that implementing the service directly in code was a more flexible way to expand functionality, experiment with logic, and iterate quickly.
-Because of this, I transitioned to a **code-first workflow**, building out the FastAPI routes directly and allowing the implementation to drive the final API shape.
+Indeed the first couple Sprints operated in this way.
+However, as the project grew and some more sophistcated functionality was needed, it became clear that implementing the service directly in code was a more flexible way to expand functionality, experiment with logic, and iterate quickly.
+Because of this, I transitioned partially to a code-first workflow, building out FastAPI routes directly and allowing the implementation to drive the final API shape.

 After completing the core functionality (Matches, Offers, Composite services, async tasks, etc.), I went back and **updated the OpenAPI YAML file to match the final implementation**.
 The YAML now serves primarily as: